 How to Break Through: Reaching Key Sustainability Audiences

-As interest in Sustainability, ESG and CSR broadens, it becomes more challenging to engage people.
+As interest in Sustainability continues to grow and broadens, it becomes more challenging to engage people.
 What’s their interest level?
 How do they consume information?

 While there is crossover, we’ve identified three types of readers, and the most important ways you need to appeal to each—on your website, in your Sustainability/ESG report and through other channels.
 Multiple strategies create the broadest reach.
 It is possible to develop and design your communications for maximum effect and broad appeal.

 Concerned Consumers: How do your sustainability efforts affect me?

 Two thirds of consumers in the US say they will pay more for sustainable products.
 They feel strongly that companies should care about and help improve the environment, and these people cross gender and generational lines, and they are adjusting their shopping and buying habits accordingly.

 Consumers at large are experiencing environmental impact and changes personally.
 And generally, these audiences are used to consuming information through stories, visual media and on social media platforms.
 These groups are not spending time in the details, data and depth of your information.